 I have been tutoring now for the last two years.
 I am passionate about helping students to understand and overcome challenges they think they could have never achieved.
 I have unwavering patience and out of the box ways of thinking of ways to explain material.
 I pride myself on being able to explain what the teacher cannot.
 I also find it best to explain the material by applying the concepts to everyday life or specific interests of the students.

-La Sierra University - BS minor in Health, Kinesiology
+Undergraduate Degree: La Sierra University - Bachelors, Kinesiology

 How do you adapt your tutoring to the student's needs?

 I adapt my tutoring to each student on an individual basis.
 I find the student's weaknesses with the materials they are struggling with and create a plan that will best strengthen the student's individual learning style.